spectrocloud/librarium/content/docs/02.5-architecture/10-version-compatibility.md

 # Long Term Support (LTS)

+An LTS version of Palette will be released every year.
 Each major version of Palette will receive long-term support for three years starting from the release date.
 Long-term support includes security patches and bug fixes.
 LTS support will not include feature enhancements in patch releases.
-LTS versions are backwards compatible with the two previous major releases [N-2].
+LTS versions are backward compatible with the two previous major releases [N-2].
 The backward compatibility pertains to the Palette agent and the Palette SaaS API.
 Check out the [Palette Agent](/architecture/agent-architecture) documentation page to better understand the Palette Agent and communication channel.

+# Supported Agent Versions

+The Palette agent communicates with the Palette platform and its APIs.
+The Palette management plane will support [N-2] LTS major version of the agent for manageability and regular agent responsibilities.
+The Palette management plane LTS  version will also support any lower LTS agent versions for visibility and upgradeability.
+Visibility and upgradeability mean that clusters with an agent version greater than [N-2] will still be visible in Palette with the ability to receive upgrade commands.

 <br />